 You are here

-We’ve put together 25 of the best holiday movies, from classic Christmas films like Miracle on 34th Street and It's a Wonderful Life, to newer favorites like Elf and The Nightmare Before Christmas, for a festive evening at home
+There's no better way to get into the spirit of the holiday season than by watching Christmas movies.
+And lucky for you, there are so many festive family films to choose from.
+Not sure where to begin?
+Relax!
+We’ve gathered up 25 of the best Christmas movies for kids, from classic holiday films like Miracle on 34th Street and It's a Wonderful Life, to newer favorites like Elf and The Nightmare Before Christmas, for a truly joyous evening at home.

 A Charlie Brown Christmas

 A perennial favorite family Christmas movie that addresses the material and spiritual aspects of the holiday season, A Charlie Brown Christmas offers families a break from the usual clamor surrounding Christmas.
 The storyline follows the ups and downs of Charlie Brown, initially depressed by the commercialism of Christmas, but ultimately buoyed by directing the school pageant, a pep talk from Linus and the strength of a sad little fir tree.
 Kids and parents alike will enjoy bopping along to Vince Guaraldi's iconic musical score.

 Run time: 72 min.
 Not rated.
 Recommended for ages 3 and up.

 Buy A Charlie Brown Christmas now! ($13; amazon.com)

 The story of Buddy (Will Ferrell), a human raised among elves, who journeys to New York City to find his true identity and his biological father (who is on Santa's naughty list) after learning he's not actually an oversize elf.
 Kids will delight in Buddy's naïveté and the silliness that comes when he explores human culture.
 This Christmas film’s top-notch cast also includes James Caan, Bob Newhart, Ed Asner, Mary Steenburgen and Zooey Deschanel.

 Run time: 96 min.
 Rated PG.
 Recommended for ages 7 and up.